… continued from a previous entry

 Moreover, even if religious claims are literally true it’s not clear how they answer questions about life’s meaning.
 How does being a part of your God’s plan give your life meaning if being a part of your parent’s or country’s plan doesn’t?
 How does your God give your life meaning, if you can’t do that yourself?
 How can your God’s love give your life meaning if other people’s love doesn’t?
 How does living with your God forever provide meaning if just living forever doesn’t?

 And, even if your God is real, do you really want to live forever with a being or beings apparently responsible for so much evil?
 Consider for a moment the innocent who are starving, homeless, incarcerated, and otherwise suffering unimaginably—as you read this now.
 Consider what fate has in store for all us.
-Given all this misery are the machinations of theologians about free will, the devil, or the necessity of evil to build our souls really satisfactory?
+Given all this misery are the machinations of theologians about free will, the devil, or the necessity of soul-building really satisfactory?
 No, they are not.

 Thus Western religious answers to the questions of meaning are suspect because: 1) the supernatural realm is probably imaginary; 2) religion causes much harm; and 3) it isn’t clear how gods make life meaningful.
-If the truth, usefulness, and relevance of religion are suspect then its answers to questions about life’s meaning are suspect.
-As for me, Western religious answers to questions about meaning are non-starters; they simply aren’t available.
+If the truth, usefulness, and relevance of religion are suspect then its answers to questions about life’s meaning are too.
+For me, Western religious answers to questions about meaning are non-starters; they simply aren’t available.

 - Eastern Religions and Meaning in Life